-Haloop[16] extends Apache Hadoop to support iterative applications and supports on-disk caching of loop-invariant data as well as loop-aware scheduling.
+Haloop[30] extends Apache Hadoop to support iterative applications and supports caching of loop-invariant data as well as loop-aware scheduling.
 Similar to Java HPC Twister and Twister4Azure, Haloop also provides a new programming model, which includes several APIs that can be used for expressing iteration related operations in the application code.

-However Haloop does not have an explicit Merge operation similar to Twister4Azure and uses a separate MapReduce job to perform the Fixpoint evaluation for the terminal condition evaluation.
+However Haloop doesn't have an explicit Combine operation to get the output to the master node and uses a separate MapReduce job to do the calculation (called Fixpoint evaluation) for terminal condition evaluation.
 HaLoop provides a high-level query language, which is not available in either Java HPC Twister or Twister4Azure.

-HaLoop performs centralized loop aware task scheduling to accelerate iterative MapReduce executions.
+HaLoop performs loop aware task scheduling to accelerate iterative MapReduce executions.
 Haloop enables data reuse across iterations, by physically co-locating tasks that process the same data in different iterations.
-In HaLoop, the first iteration is scheduled similarly to traditional Hadoop.
+In HaLoop, the first iteration is scheduled with similar to traditional Hadoop.
 After that, the master node remembers the association between data and node and the scheduler tries to retain previous data-node associations in the following iterations.
-HaLoop also supports on-disk caching for reducer input data and reducer output data.
-Reducer input data cache stores the intermediate data generated by the map tasks, which optimizes the Reduce side joins.
-Twister4Azure additional input parameter for Map API eliminates the need for such reduce side joins.
-Reducer output data-cache is specially designed to support Fixpoint Evaluations using the output data from older iterations.
-Twister4Azure currently do not support this feature.
+If the associations can no longer hold due to the load, the master node will associate the data with another node.
+HaLoop also provides several mechanisms of on disk data caching such as reducer input cache and mapper input cache.
+In addition to these two, there is another cache called reducer output cache, which is specially designed to support Fixpoint Evaluations.
+HaLoop can also cache intermediate data (reducer input/output cache) generated by the first iteration.